enuyeel/webgpu_raytracing_demo/README.md

 ![](512x512.png "")

 A simple raytracing demo built with Dawn WebGPU C/C++ headers for Windows and Web.
-It's basically Peter Shirley's ["Ray Tracing in One Weekend"](https://raytracing.github.io/) series, and is written in WGSL compute shader.
+It's following Peter Shirley's ["Ray Tracing in One Weekend"](https://raytracing.github.io/) series, and is written (mostly) in WGSL compute shader.

 [**Run it on your browser!
 Latest Chrome Canary is required with '#enable-unsafe-webgpu' flag enabled.**](https://yuneismyname.com/demos/raytracing/)